UTAustin-SwarmLab/Task-aware-Distributed-Source-Coding/README.md

 The locate and lift experiment needs the gym package and mujoco.
 To install mujoco, see [install mujoco](https://github.com/openai/mujoco-py).

 #### Airbus
 The airbus experiment needs the airbus dataset.
-To download the dataset, see [Airbus Aircraft Detection](https://www.kaggle.com/datasets/airbusgeo/airbus-aircrafts-sample-dataset).
+To download the dataset, see [Airbus Aircraft Detection](https://www.kaggle.com/datasets/airbusgeo/airbus-aircrafts-sample-dataset). \
-After downloading the dataset, place the dataset in the "./airbus_dataset folder and run "./airbus_scripts/aircraft-detection-with-yolov8.ipynb".
+After downloading the dataset, place the dataset in the "./airbus_dataset folder and run "./airbus_scripts/aircraft-detection-with-yolov8.ipynb". \
-Put the output of the notebook in the following folder "./airbus_dataset/224x224_overlap28_percent0.3_/train" and "./airbus_dataset/224x224_overlap28_percent0.3_/val".
+Then, Put the output of the notebook in the following folder "./airbus_dataset/224x224_overlap28_percent0.3_/train" and "./airbus_dataset/224x224_overlap28_percent0.3_/val".

 ### Usage